lamhq/tech-notes/devops/aws/6-monitoring/4-load-balancer.md

 **NLB handles millions of requests per second**.
 While ALB can also support this number of requests, it needs to scale to reach that number.
 This takes time.
 NLB can instantly handle this amount of requests.

 **NLB supports static and elastic IP addresses**.
 There are some situations where the application client needs to send requests directly to the load balancer IP address instead of using DNS.
-For example, this is useful if your application can’t use DNS or if the connecting clients require firewall rules based on IP addresses.
+For example, this is useful if your application can't use DNS or if the connecting clients require firewall rules based on IP addresses.
 In this case, NLB is the right type of load balancer to use.

 **NLB preserves source IP address**.
 NLB preserves the source IP address of the client when sending the traffic to the backend.
 With ALB, if you look at the source IP address of the requests, you will find the IP address of the load balancer.
 While with NLB, you would see the real IP address of the client, which is required by the backend application in some cases.